clemcrafts/trumid/README.md

 Users (internal or external) can be given read-only access to dashboards by region and enjoy advanced weather analytics.

-## 2. Advanced system monitoring via Prometheus
+## 2. Advanced System Monitoring via Prometheus

 To monitor resources and system-level metrics, Prometheus and Grafana are the elephants in the room: